-Paul S. van der Merwe received his B.Eng in Electrical and Electronic Engineering form Stellenbosch University in 2006 and his Ph.D in Electronic Engineering focussing on EMC issues for the South African SKA project in 2011.
+Paul S. van der Merwe received his B.Eng in Electrical and Electronic Engineering form Stellenbosch University in 2006 and his PhD in Electronic Engineering focussing on EMC issues for the South African SKA project in 2011.
 He then spent two years as a postdoctoral research fellow at Stellenbosch University working mostly on low-frequency antenna arrays, while simultaneously doing part-time consulting work for MESA.
-He joined the company full time in 2013 as an EMC engineer, and became an associate in 2015.
+He joined the company full-time in 2013 as an EMC engineer, and became an associate in 2015.
 His involvement in the SKA SA project has remained active through MESA's professional role as EMC and RFI consultant, but now includes new challenges brought on by the increased development in renewable energy infrastructure.
-Characterisation investigations of these complex systems as well as propagation analysis to determine their potential impact have become two important areas of focus.
-Paul became managing director of MESA in 2016 and has since been focussing on expanding the company's consulting expertise as well as continually developing and innovating its measurement capabilities.
+Characterising these complex systems, as well as undertaking propagation analyses to determine their potential impact, have become two important areas of activity.
+Paul was in the managing director role of MESA from 2016 to mid-2020 and now focuses as Operations Director on expanding the company's consulting expertise as well as continually developing and innovating its measurement capabilities.

-Howard Reader’s research in electromagnetics and HF metrology goes back to the mid-1980s when he completed a PhD on time-domain techniques for antenna analysis at St John’s College, Cambridge.
+Howard Reader founded MESA Solutions in 2002 along with two research colleagues.
+His research in electromagnetics and HF metrology goes back to the mid-1980s when he completed a PhD on time-domain techniques for antenna analysis at St John’s College, Cambridge.
 His research and consultation in industry has included work in: complex metrology, time-domain electromagnetics, antenna engineering, and microwave dielectric heating.
 All of this has provided the platform for his sustained activities in EMC since the 1990’s.
 Howard has contributed to a broad spectrum of technical work in MESA and was actively involved in the EMI characterization and management of South Africa’s SKA KAT-7, and earlier phases of MeerKAT.
 He remains involved in EMC and metrology topics, primarily linked to SKA-related work.
 Howard’s academic career began in 1986 and had an EMC research focus between 1994 and 2014 when he held the Chair of High Frequency Electronics, Department of Electrical and Electronic Engineering, Stellenbosch University.
 He is a senior member of the IEEE, co-founder of the South African IEEE EMC Chapter, is a member of the Institution of Engineering and Technology (IET), is a Chartered Engineer (UK), and served for several years as South Africa’s Union Radio-Scientifique Internationale (URSI) Commission E (EMI) Chair.
-Howard is now based in Austria, working as Innovation Process Manager in a well-known HV metrology company.
-By mutual agreement, Howard retains a 10% per week consulting role in MESA Solutions.
+Howard spent nearly 6 years Austria, working as Innovation Process Manager in a well-known HV metrology company and returned mid-2020 as Managing Director of MESA.

 PhD, EMC Engineer